Remember the 1960s game, KABOOM?

 Number 8.
 Between the savings and the inheritance, you retire in comfort.
 All those you depend upon for companionship reject you and begrudge your good fortune.
 What should have brought joy, instead brings loneliness.

 Fortunately, everyone doesn’t lose the game.
-Some may technically win, but still, lose due to the uncertainty of their choices stressing their lives away.
+Some may technically win, but still lose due to the uncertainty of their choices stressing their lives away.
 Others may hedge their bets by living in the now and choosing the path of a Rebel Retiree.

-Advice for the Rebel Retiree
+Advice for how to be a Rebel Retiree

 -Live in the present.